 The Myth of “He Said, She Said”

 Many victims worry that, because they and the abuser are the only people with direct knowledge of the incident, their legal claim will boil down to a “he said, she said” case, in which it is simply the victim’s word against the abuser’s.
 On the contrary, the vast majority of all criminal and civil cases regarding sexual assault contain no eyewitness reports of the abuse outside of the testimony of the abuser and victim.
 Skilled attorneys can use other evidence (such as evidence obtained from rape kits, if any) and the testimony of family, friends, and analysis of the behavior of the victim after the abuse, to show that the abuse occurred and had a substantial impact on the life of the victim.
-The lack of documentary evidence of the abuse does not mean that the victim will be unsuccessful in obtaining recovery.
+The lack of documentary evidence of the massage therapist abuse does not mean that the victim will be unsuccessful in obtaining recovery.

 Similarly, many victims are concerned that the process of bringing a lawsuit will involve the disclosure of their name and other personal details that may be highly embarrassing.
 Experienced attorneys, however, can submit documents to the court using pseudonyms or assumed names (such as “Jane Doe,” for example) to protect the identity of victims and, when documents may require full disclosure of real names, ensure that those names and details are not publicly disclosed or viewable.

 Victims of massage parlor misconduct and sexual abuse have many options under law to resolve what is often an enormously stressful, devastating interaction.
 The legal issues discussed here represent only a small fraction of the possible avenues of recovery for these victims.
-As suggested, the complexities involved in advocating for victims’ rights in these circumstances necessitate the need for an attorney who can both navigate the complex legal issues involved, and can also zealously advocate on behalf of their client for the most complete and just recovery, while, at the same time, preserving the victim’s identity, and compiling copious evidence substantiating the abuse.
+As suggested, the complexities involved in advocating for victims’ rights in these circumstances necessitate the need for a massage therapist abuse attorney who can both navigate the complex legal issues involved, and can also zealously advocate on behalf of their client for the most complete and just recovery, while, at the same time, preserving the victim’s identity, and compiling copious evidence substantiating the abuse.